Many of us started cloth diapering to save money. But there’s so many other ways we can also save money!

 I have been using my dryer to get the inserts and wipes dry.
 Running the dryer costs money, so the less time it takes for things to dry the more money I can save.

 First, take a minute to do a little maintenance.
 About once a year, or more often if the hose clogs faster, have someone that knows what they are doing clean the vent hose that runs out the back of the dryer.
+If it’s short you can do this by hand.
+But if it’s a longer hose you may need a specially designed brush that has a long handle and a special cleaning head.
 It should be completely free of any debris or lint.
 Next, take your vacuum hose and suck out the inside area where the lint trap is.

 ***Now this is my favorite part*** If you use fabric softener on your regular clothes (we do because our hard water makes jeans stand on their own otherwise).
 A waxy film can build up on the lint trap and screen that covers the opening.
 This slows drying because warm air can’t circulate as easily.